employehrdey-creator/HR-Employee-Attrition-Dashboard/README.md

 GROUP BY WorkLifeBalance
 ORDER BY WorkLifeBalance;

-• 22 Does business travel affect employee attrition?
+• 22 Does business travel affect employee attrition-

 SELECT
     BusinessTravel,
     COUNT(*) AS total_employees,